coderdude1/SpringMicroSvcDemo_AccountWebClient/README.md

 Make sure everything in the /resources/bootstrap.yml are commented out.
 Make sure that everything in /resources/web-server.yml are uncommented.
 An interesting note is the local config is configured to host this app on port 3333.
 The 2 spring configs loaded via the spring config server specify different ports to show that the app is loading it's config remotely.

+[This is the url to see the webserver stuff](http://localhost:3333/) it includes links for demoing the microservice calls and the beans that provide various metrics and such

 ## Spring Config Server
 Make sure everything in /resources/bootstrap.yml is uncommented, and everything in /resourcs/web-server.yml